 Perhaps the greatest challenge to the Archives was the restoration of Henry Melchior Muhlenberg's journals.
 Given a $93,000 matching grant by the National Parks Service’s “Save America’s Treasures” the many loyal people in the Northeast raised slightly more than that required and the entire collection was restored for posterity at a cost of just over $200,000.
 The campaign began in 2009 and concluded in 2011 in time for the celebration of the Tercentenary of Muhlenberg's birth.
 At this time, the Rev. George Handley retired as President of the Archives after guiding its destiny for so many years with good humor and sage advice.
 A new chapter began when the Rev. Dr. Frank Watson of New Jersey became the new President of the Board.

 The first challenge was to host the national conference of the Lutheran Historical Conference in October 2012.
 The conference was a grand event with historians from all over the country able to see our new Archives, hear stimulating lectures and have a bus tour of historic sites.

 With an additional synod, rental income and generous supporters, the financial condition improved even as synods were unable to increase their support.
-Recent Seminary graduate James Ziebell was hired part-time to do e-mail searches from the ever-increasing e-mail requests.
-A new venture was our own website, lacphila.com which promises to have even more usage in the future.
+Seminary graduate James Ziebell was hired part-time to respond to research inquiries.

-The collection continues to grow with the with the closing of congregations and the personal papers from such luminaries as Henry Horn and John H. Reumann.
-Archives is exciting although sometimes tedious work.
-We are privileged to have one of the finest collections in the country.
+The LACAP collection continues to grow with additions from the closing of congregations and the personal papers from such luminaries as Henry Horn and John H. Reumann.
+We are privileged to have one of the finest Lutheran history collections in the country.

 Click here to read more about the history of LACAP.